 All payments made to providers by UPMC Community HealthChoices constitute full reimbursement to the provider for covered services rendered.

-Please refer to the provider contract for specific fee schedules.
+See: The provider's contract for specific fee schedules.

 If UPMC Community HealthChoices imposes copayments for certain covered services and a Participant cannot afford to pay the copayment, providers must render covered services to the Participant despite nonpayment of the copayment by the Participant.
 This shall not preclude providers from seeking payment for the copayments from Participants after rendering covered services.